-Acceptable Solutions Performance Criteria A1 P1 A lot is for public open space, a riparian or littoral reserve or utilities. reorganisation of boundaries must satisfy all e following: (a) all existing lots are adjoining or separated only by a road; (b) no existing lot was formally a crown reserved road or other reserved land; (c) provide for the sustainable commercial operation of the land by either: (i) encompassing all or most of the agricultural land and key agricultural infrastructure (including the primary dwelling) in one lot, the 'primary agricultural lot', as demonstrated by a whole farm management plan, (ii) encompassing an existing or proposed non-agricultural rural resource use in one lot; (d) if a lot contains an existing dwelling, setbacks to new boundaries satisfy clause 26.4.2; (e) if containing a dwelling, other than the primary dwelling, the dwelling is surplus to rural resource requirements of the primary agricultural lot; (f) a new vacant lot must: (i) contain land surplus to rural resource requirements of the primary agricultural lot; (ii) contain a building area capable of accommodating residential development satisfying clauses 26.4.2 and 26.4.3. (iii) not result in a significant increase in demand for public infrastructure or services; (g) all new lots must comply the following:
+titles, where appropriate, to provide for a better division of land.
+Acceptable Solutions Performance Criteria A1 P1 A lot is for public open space, a riparian or littoral reserve or utilities.
+The reorganisation of boundaries must satisfy all of the following: (a) all existing lots are adjoining or separated only by a road; (b) no existing lot was formally a crown reserved road or other reserved land; (c) provide for the sustainable commercial operation of the land by either:

-(i) be no less than 1ha in size; (ii) have a frontage of no less than 6m; (iii) be serviced by safe vehicular access arrangements; (h) Obje onsistent with any Local Area ectives or Desired Future Character ements provided for the area.
+- encompassing all or most of the agricultural land and key agricultural infrastructure (including the primary dwelling) in one lot, the 'primary agricultural lot', as demonstrated by a whole farm management plan, - (ii) encompassing an existing or proposed non-agricultural rural resource use in one lot; - (d) if a lot contains an existing dwelling, setbacks to new boundaries satisfy clause 26.4.2; - (e) if containing a dwelling, other than the primary dwelling, the dwelling is surplus to rural resource requirements of the primary agricultural lot; - (f) a new vacant lot must: - (i) contain land surplus to rural resource requirements of the primary agricultural lot; - (ii) contain a building area capable of accommodating residential development satisfying clauses 26.4.2 and 26.4.3. - (iii) not result in a significant increase in demand for public infrastructure or services; - (g) all new lots must comply the following: - (i) be no less than 1ha in size; - (ii) have a frontage of no less than 6m; - (iii) be serviced by safe vehicular access arrangements; - (h) be consistent with any Local AreaObjectives or Desired Future CharacterStatements provided for the area. - (i) be capable of containing a building area clear of all hazards and environmental values.